risk-first/website/menagerie/Boundary-Risk.md

 [Boundary Risk](Boundary-Risk) is an emergent risk, which exists at the intersection of [Complexity Risk](Complexity-Risk), [Dependency Risk](Dependency-Risk) and [Communication Risk](Communication-Risk).
 Because of that, it's going to take a bit of time to pick it apart and understand it, so we're going to build up to this in stages.

-Let's start with an obvious example:  Say you want to learn to play some music.
+Let's start with an obvious example:  say you want to learn to play some music.
 There are a _multitude_ of options available to you, and you might choose an _uncommon_ instrument like a [Balalaika](https://en.wikipedia.org/wiki/Balalaika), or you might choose a _common_ one like a piano or guitar.
 In any case, once you start learning this instrument, you have picked up the three risks from the diagram above:

- - **[Dependency Risk](Dependency-Risk):** You have a _physical_ [Dependency](Dependency-Risk) on it in order to play music, so get to the music shop and buy one.
+ - **[Dependency Risk](Dependency-Risk)**: You have a _physical_ [Dependency](Dependency-Risk) on it in order to play music, so get to the music shop and buy one.
- - **[Communication Risk](Communication-Risk):**  You have to _communicate_ with the instrument in order to get it to make the sounds you want.
+ - **[Communication Risk](Communication-Risk)**:  You have to _communicate_ with the instrument in order to get it to make the sounds you want.
 And you have [Learning Curve Risk](Communication-Risk#learning-curve-risk) in order to be able to do that.
- - **[Complexity Risk](Complexity-Risk):** As _a music playing system_, you now have an extra component (the instrument), with all the attendant complexity of looking after that instrument, tuning it, and so on.
+ - **[Complexity Risk](Complexity-Risk)**: As _a music playing system_, you now have an extra component (the instrument), with all the attendant complexity of looking after that instrument, tuning it, and so on.

 Those risks are true for _any_ instrument you choose.
 However, if you choose the _uncommon_ instrument you have _worse_ [Boundary Risk](Boundary-Risk), because the _ecosystem_ is smaller.
 It might be hard to find a tutor, or a band needing a balalaika, and you're unlikely to find one in a friend's house (compared to the guitar, say).